-IRS Free File.
-About 70 percent of taxpayers are eligible to file federal tax returns online through IRS Free File, which connects single filers and families with annual income below $66,000 to free filing software from select partners like TaxAct and TurboTax.
-Taxpayers have filed more than 53 million returns using Free File in the 16 years it’s been offered.
+About 70 percent of taxpayers are eligible to file federal tax returns online through IRS Free File, which connects single filers and families with annual income of $72,000 or less to free filing software from select partners like TaxAct and TurboTax.
 To browse options and confirm your eligibility, visit Free File Software Offers page.

-MilTax Filing Service.
 A Department of Defense-funded program (Military OneSource) provides e-filing software to active duty military personnel and select others, including spouses, dependent children and survivors.
 Consultants are available to provide 24/7 phone assistance at 800-342-9647.
-Check the Military OneSouce site for more information.
+Check the Military OneSource site for more information.

 Several for-profit tax providers offer online filing tools, including no-cost filing for federal 1040 and sometimes state returns (those with complex filing needs, like freelancers or business owners, typically need to pay for upgraded versions of these tools).
 Check H&R Block’s free online tax filing, Intuit’s TurboTax, Credit Karma Tax, TaxAct and TaxSlayer Simply Free.